catalyzeio/policies/source/sections/configuration_management_policy.md

 # Configuration Management Policy

-Datica standardizes and automates configuration management through the use of Chef/Salt scripts as well as documentation of all changes to production systems and networks.
-Chef and Salt automatically configure all Datica systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.
+Bind standardizes and automates an infrastructure as code (IAC) through the use of [Packer] (https://www.packer.io/) maching image building, Docker container/Salt scripts as well as documentation of all changes to production systems and networks.
+Chef and Salt automatically configure all Datica systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process. d

 ## Applicable Standards from the HITRUST Common Security Framework